Academia.edu no longer supports Internet Explorer.

 2. Background

-Outline the linguistic area in which you propose to conduct research.
+Outline the area in which you propose to conduct research.
+Check that it is a suitable fit with the programme.
 Why is it important and interesting?
 What is the need for further research in this area?
 You should provide a context for your research.
 Do this by referencing and briefly reviewing a number of key works in your chosen field, showing how your work is built on this prior research.

 3. Research questions